garrettgsb/react-express-boilerplate/README.md

 ### Quiz page
 - This page is the game it's self
 - Here you answer questions, earn points, and use hints if you stuck
-- You score is being recorded as you go along
+- You score and game stats are being recorded as you go along
-- How long you take to complete the quiz is also being recorded
+- you have a 5 min time limit to finish the quiz

 ### Congrads Page
-- This is where you will see your score and final time
+- This is where you will see your score, final time and other game stats
 - You enter in a nickname
 - if you scored high enough your score will be added to the leader board
+- after submiting your nickname you will be sent back to the home page

 ## How to Reset the database